jonnii/SpeakEasy/README.md

 If you aren't using nuget, then shame on you.
 If you are, then installation is as simple as:

-    install-package HttpSpeak
+    install-package SpeakEasy

-HttpSpeak has a dependency on Newtonsoft.Json and Nlog2.
+SpeakEasy has a dependency on Newtonsoft.Json and Nlog2.

 Examples
 --------